 DISCUSSION

 Data from Guassa indicate that the functional traits of A. melanantha are consistent with an animal-based dispersal syndrome.
 The plants vary in height according to microhabitat but are generally low-lying and extend just above the canopy among dense vegetation where the barbed seeds are likely to be picked up by passing animals.
 Indeed, most A. melanantha plants were found in the short grass habitat that geladas prefer to feed in—and where they spend more time shuffling—relative to other habitats (Eriksen 2017).
 While A. melanantha is patchily distributed (occurring in only 25% of plots), patches often contain numerous plants (up to eight), and individual plants often hold many seeds (up to 95).
 When geladas encounter patches of A. melanantha during travel or feeding, many seeds can be accumulated at once.
-The phenology of A. melanantha, as reflected in trends of geladas carrying seeds, appears to be highly seasonal, as expected based on the strong rainfall seasonality at Guassa.
+The phenology of A. melanantha, as reflected in trends of geladas carrying seeds, appears to be highly seasonal, as expected based on the strong rainfall and landscape greenness seasonality at Guassa.
 Our statistical models demonstrate that, in accordance with expectations, both time of year and body size were good predictors of seed counts on geladas (Tables 1-2, Fig. 3).

 Adult geladas carried more seeds than infants and juveniles, and adult males carried marginally more seeds than adult females (Table 2).
 As expected, the male cape does indeed attract many seeds (Fig. 5), but overall differences between males and females were minor.
 Several behavioral factors may reduce the differences between size classes in the number of seeds carried.
 For instance, infants are almost always in contact with their mothers and likely to acquire seeds via physical contact (Fig 1C-D).
 Juveniles also frequently play and roll around in vegetation, which may result in a high degree of flux in seed acquisition and loss.
 These are examples of secondary external dispersal.